“The important thing is to never stop questioning.” - Albert Einstein

 Exciting practical experiments are carefully designed and incorporated into lessons to enhance pupils’ understanding of scientific concepts.
 Pupils are regularly assessed throughout every academic year to ensure they are all making progress and reaching their potential.

-In Prep 5 - 8, science is taught by the Head of Science, who is a subject specialist, in a fully equipped laboratory.
+In Years 5 - 8, science is taught by the Head of Science, who is a subject specialist, in a fully equipped laboratory.
 Pupils study all three disciplines of Biology, Chemistry and Physics as part of the science curriculum.

 Pupils have numerous opportunities to explore science outside the classroom through events and workshops such as Animal Roadshows, National Science Quiz Competitions, attending the Salters’ Institute Festival of Chemistry event at UK’s leading universities such as UCL or Imperial.